Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Abstract

 \section{Abstract}

 The Landau-Lifshitz-Gilbert-Slonczewski equation describes magnetization dynamics in the presence of an applied field and a spin polarized current.
-In the case of axial symmetry and with focus on one space dimension, we investigate the emergence of space-time patterns in the form of coherent structures, whose profiles asymptote to wavetrains.
-In particular, we give a complete existence and stability analysis of wavetrains and prove existence of various coherent structures, including soliton- and domain wall-type solutions.
-Decisive for the solution structure is the size of anisotropy compared with the difference of field intensity and current intensity normalized by the damping.
+In the case of axial symmetry and with focus on one space dimension, we investigate the emergence of space-time patterns in the form of wavetrains and coherent structures, whose local wavenumber varies in space.
+A major part of this study concerns existence and stability of wavetrains and of front- and domain wall-type coherent structures whose profiles asymptote to wavetrains or the constant up-/down-magnetizations.
+For certain polarization the Slonczewski term can be removed which allows for a more complete charaterization, including soliton-type solutions.
+Decisive for the solution structure is the polarization parameter as well as size of anisotropy compared with the difference of field intensity and current intensity normalized by the damping.